rabidanubis-swade/AnubisSWADE/content/Common Knowledge/Cultures/Deltan.md

 Parties in the Delta are extreme events, where people pride themselves on hedonism and embrace the glory of the Lioness.
 However, many of these events have strange rules that have socially developed over 3000 years.

 #### Bars
 Buying a round of drinks - and getting the party going - are especially well regarded activities in the Delta.
-Any bar worth its salt ideally has a cute [[Sa (Slave Girl)#Sa-Geme]] serving drinks to its customers.
+Any bar worth its salt ideally has a cute [[Sa (Slave Girl)#Sa-Geme|Sa-Geme]] serving drinks to its customers.

 > [!warning] Buying a Round
 > Covering everyone’s drink at a bar is a mark of prestige to Deltans.
 Carousing (Downtime Option) provides two favors, instead of one.
 Buying drinks in a bar (about 50gp for a mid-tier bar) provides a +2 to Persuasion checks made against Deltans in that hour.